An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to

 The key idea behind said generalization is to reinterpret the potential $\Phi$ as one for momentum density $n \, \vec{u}$ rather than $\vec{u}$, thereby ensuring that the flow's streamline structure, and in particular the shape of the obstacle, remains unchanged while permitting $n$ to vary along streamlines.
-This approach has the appealing feature that Equation~(\ref{eq:laplace}) automatically ensures \mbox{$\nabla\cdot \left(n \, \vec{u} \right)=0$}, implying that the compressible extension of our model continues to conserve mass by construction.
-The newly introduced degree of freedom is handled by additionally requiring the momentum balance equation
+This approach has the appealing feature that Equation~(\ref{eq:laplace}) now becomes

+implying that the compressible extension of our model continues to conserve mass by construction.
+We handle the newly introduced degree of freedom by additionally requiring the projection of the momentum balance equation
-to be satisfied when projected upon streamlines, with $m_\mathrm{p}$ denoting the particle (proton) mass and $P$ the gas pressure.
-The latter is in turn given by the polytropic equation of state

-where $\gamma$ is the adiabatic index and the constant $C$ is to be determined from a boundary condition at infinity.